Is personal branding cosmetic fluff? Is it a fad? Do I need one? Do I have one? What is a personal brand?

 In the leadership development world, there is a lot of talk about what a personal brand is and what it is not.

-As a professional leadership coach by way of brand strategy and design, I want to give you my perspective.
-I believe everyone has a unique individual power to make an impact in the world.
+As a professional leadership coach with 20+ years in brand strategy and design, I want to give you my perspective.
+Everyone has a unique power to make an impact in the world.
 If you want to call that a personal brand, go ahead.
 If you want to call it your life‘s purpose, I think that fits better.

-A successful personal brand is seen and felt (and remembered) by others in who you are being, how you show up in the world.
+A successful personal brand is seen, felt and remembered by others in who you are being, how you show up in the world.
 It’s your work, and approach.
 It’s how you get into action and create the impact that you want to have.

 Here’s the cool thing about having a life purpose (aka: a personal brand) it is 100% unique and authentic to you.
-When you find your purpose, and I’m going to share the 3 tools I use with my clients to find their purpose, the rest is brand strategy and action.
+When you find your purpose, and I’m going to share a I use with my clients to find their purpose, the rest is brand strategy and action.

 The term “personal brand” has been around for 20+ years and was originally used by Tom Peters in 1997 in an article for Fast Company.
 It’s an interesting read.
 Personal brand development today has changed, but we get the jist of what it takes to develop a “Brand Called You”